Light-Wizzard/WeBookClient/README.md

 only need to do pulls to keep it up to date.

-This Project uses Zsync2, I am going to write a full Tutorial on how to use it, bascially it allows you to push updates to your Travis and AppVeyor builds, and anyone that has this App installed, will get a notification of the Update, and it self updates, so no need to make a Linux Repository, since you only need to install the App, I use Qt Installation Framework, so you have a nice Uninstaller also.
+This Project uses Zsync2, I am going to write a full Tutorial on how to use it, basically it allows you to push updates to your Travis and AppVeyor builds, and anyone that has this App installed, will get a notification of the Update, and it self updates, so no need to make a Linux Repository, since you only need to install the App, I use Qt Installation Framework, so you have a nice Uninstaller also.

-I am writting this for Individuals who want to write a book, but want more control over it than Word or Writter can offer, this is not to replace them, in fact it creates documents for them.
+I am writing this for Individuals who want to write a book, but want more control over it than Word or Writer can offer, this is not to replace them, in fact it creates documents for them.

-Why use WeBook instead of Word or Writter or other Word Processors?
+Why use WeBook instead of Word or Writer or other Word Processors?

 WeBook creates Documents for all Word Processors, that is its only job, so the question is, why use WeBook to make Documents.

-The really of Word Processors is called Malware and Viruses, WeBook only uses Rich Text HTML, to eleminate this threat, currently if saves PDF and HTML,
+The really of Word Processors is called Malware and Viruses, WeBook only uses Rich Text HTML, to eliminate this threat, currently if saves PDF and HTML,
-I will expand this to ePub, Docx, RTF, Text, and others, and all of them will be less likly to contain malicious code, its really up to the User who inputs the code, and by code, I am talking about the HTML code in the Document itself, and there is not much you can do with HTML that is malicious, and why its better to use WeBook than normal Word Processors.
+I will expand this to ePub, Docx, RTF, Text, and others, and all of them will be less likely to contain malicious code, its really up to the User who inputs the code, and by code, I am talking about the HTML code in the Document itself, and there is not much you can do with HTML that is malicious, and why its better to use WeBook than normal Word Processors.

-I have a Windows 360 account, and for one reason, I want this app to inferface with it, and that is not a program, in fact, it will make it very easy to manage documents from Onedrive, as it is Google Drive, or others.
+I have a Windows 360 account, and for one reason, I want this app to interface with it, and that is not a program, in fact, it will make it very easy to manage documents from One-drive, as it is Google Drive, or others.

 Currently I do not have an Import feature,